themesberg/flowbite/content/getting-started/introduction.md

 import 'flowbite';
 ```

-## Tailwind CSS v2

-Flowbite is fully compatible with the 2.x versions of Tailwind CSS.

-## Tailwind CSS v3

-Feel free to upgrade to version 3 of Tailwind CSS as there are no breaking changes when using the components from Flowbite.

 ### Include via CDN

 If you want to quickly test out Flowbite you can easily include the following CSS and JavaScript files.